QueerArmorer/Rescue-Armor-V.00.01/README.md

 The Hard Drive check is a simple performance check that creates a 200mb text file of War and Peace repeating over and over, cuts and pastes it, and records the time the action took before deleting the war and peace file.
 It then does this as a test against itself over and over.

+The BadUSB check is a constant check list that has a list of known good USB devices and triggers a response if one not listed is added.
+This is in it's infancy and needs improvement as there should be methods for adding and removing devices triggered by simple scripts, eventually trigered by double clicking on shortcuts on the desktop.

+Twelve Bells is something that shouldn't be implemented yet, I want to create the big next step here (the AI director) before it really gets tested, it's an arm rather than a whole body, but eventually it'll be a way of making sure

 We are not reinventing the wheel.
-Antivirus software, password managers, VPNs, ARP poison detection, and Root Kit Checkers exist, they're effective, we're going to automate installing and updating those rather than making new ones.
+Antivirus software, password managers, VPNs, ARP poison detection, Spectre and Meltdown detection, and Root Kit Checkers exist, they're effective, we're going to automate installing and updating those rather than making new ones.

 Long term goals:

+ - "The AI Director," a single unified script that can:
+     - Run in the background independently
+     - Run the modules at appropriate times
+     - Respond intelligently to the results of system checks
+     - Report problems, eventually back to both the owner of the computer and whoever sets up the Rescue Armor system
  - Add additional modules based on development and feedback.
  - Refine all modules.
  - Create automated scripts for every piece of this so that none of it need to be dicussed.
  - Create scripts that include education about best practice for how to use Recue Armor.
  - Compile it as an executable
  - Refine and test based on feedback
- - Variant MacOS and Chrome, as well as a Linux Distro with Rescue Armor set up during install ... eventually.
+ - MacOS variant to be the next priority, a ChromeOS variant a low priority.